 3-7, Yaesu 1-chome, Chuo-ku

 Shinkin Central Bank is the central financial insitution for a network of Shinkin Banks, which are owned by their members.
 Shinkin Central Bank issues preferred shares, which are listed on the Tokyo Stock Exchange.

 |Complaints and grievances||

-Shinkin Central Bank does not have a complaints or grievance mechanism for individuals or communities who might have been affected by Shinkin banks financing.
+Shinkin Central Bank does not have a complaints or grievance mechanism for individuals or communities that might have been affected by Shinkin banks' financing.

 Voluntary standardsShinkin Central Bank has committed itself to the following voluntary standards:

 Shinkin Central Bank does not have a web page on corporate social responsibility, nor does it have publicly available investment policies.